 Green Building Benefits.
 Green buildings bring environmental and economic benefits to present and future generations of the citizens of this City and the region.
-Even in a developed city with significant historic character, "green" buildings are favored over buildings that are not green.
+Even in a developed city with significant historic character, "green" construction is favored over buildings that are not green.

 Policy Statement and Outreach Approach.
-The City will continue to lead by example through its own public buildings, establish a policy for new private buildings and will make efforts to educate the public, especially the building and development community, about the benefits of green buildings.
+The City does not have the legal power to adopt a new code to mandate its Green Building Policy, nor is that approach necessarily desirable.
+Instead, the City will continue to lead by example through its own public buildings, establish a policy for new private buildings and will make efforts to educate the public, especially the building and development community, about the benefits of green buildings.
 The City will also take a leadership role to mandate sustainable design for all public buildings.
-The City will not be adopting a new code to mandate its Green Building Policy.
-That approach is not legally authorized.
-Nor is it necessarily desirable.